 Black and brown bears have some pretty interesting sleeping and eating habits, especially during the winter.
 These bears are a perfect example of how animals in the wild adapt to survive challenging conditions.
-Sharing some of the fun facts about bears and hibernation is sure to spark your preschoolers’ interest.
+Sharing some of these fun bear hibernation facts is sure to spark your preschooler's interest.

 Black and brown bears hibernate, but polar bears do not.
 Bears are not the only creatures to sleep for long periods of time during the colder months of the year.
 Chipmunks, ground squirrels, hedgehogs, skunks, raccoons, bats, turtles, frogs, snakes, ladybugs and some fish also hibernate during the winter.

 According to Yellowstone National Park Service, hibernation lengths vary greatly, depending on the latitude of the bear's location.
 For instance, black bears in Mexico may only hibernate for a few days or weeks, while the same type of bear hibernates for at least half of the year in Alaska.

 A bear has to eat a lot before settling down to sleep for the winter and will eat all day and night to bulk up.
 Brown bears can eat up to 90 pounds of food a day during this time.
 They will eat grass, roots, berries, fish, insects and small animals.
 Black bears can gain up to 30 pounds per week during this pre-hibernation time.
 Some bears even collect food to store inside their den.

 Grizzly bears and black bears do not get up to eat or eliminate during hibernation months.
 Instead, they use body fat to sustain themselves.
 Their bodies actually recycle fat metabolism byproducts and use it to build protein for their muscles and tissues.
 Their bodies create a kind of plug to keep the digested food inside, preventing wastes from leaving the body while they sleep.

 What is a Bear's Body Temperature During Hibernation?